akashgit/autoencoding_vi_for_topic_models/README.md

 __UPDATE__

-hyqneuron recently implemented a [PyTorch](https://github.com/hyqneuron/pytorch-avitm) version of AVITM.
+[@hyqneuron](https://github.com/hyqneuron) recently implemented a [PyTorch](https://github.com/hyqneuron/pytorch-avitm) version of AVITM.
+So check out his repo.

 Added `topic_prop` method to both the models.
 Softmax the output of this method to get the topic proportions.